Community Economic Development Projects

 The Community Economic Development (CED) program provides funding for projects aimed at business development opportunities and creating employment for low-income individuals located in geographic areas with a demonstrated need.
-Bonus points will be given to projects that create jobs in rural communities and counties of persistent poverty.
+Priority points will be awarded to projects that will create jobs in rural communities with high rates of poverty, unemployment, or substance abuse, or hire individuals with low income from rural communities to fill positions created.

 Funds can be used for construction and non-construction purposes, and business start-up and expansion activities.
 Examples of past projects include: